Igor Fraga: Junior career

-Fraga began his career through karting in 2004 at the Biwako SL Series.
+Fraga began his career through kart racing in 2004 at the Biwako SL Series.
 He won the Kids Karting class championship during consecutive years in 2004 and 2005, and continued to win the Mini ROK class championships in 2006 and 2007.
 Fraga would later win the 2008 Asian Karting Open Championship in the Mini ROK class the following year.
+His family had later considered international kart racing following Fraga's title victory, however the 2008 financial crisis would cause his sponsors to pull out, leaving Fraga with no financial support to continue in Japan, later returning to Brazil in 2010.